 If a child is absent and the School Office has not been informed by 9.30am then the following action is taken:

 1. The School Office will contact the first designated Parent/contact.
 If the school receives no reply then the second designated parent/contact is phoned, until all contacts have been exhausted.

 2. If contact is unsuccessful, the school’s Designated Safeguarding Lead (DSL) or Deputy DSL will be informed and the appropriate action will be taken.
-The DSL or Deputy DSL will act to resolve the issue, however, if not resolved, outside agencies will be contacted as appropriate.
+The DSL or Deputy DSL will act to resolve the issue, however, if not resolved, outside agencies, including Children's Services, will be contacted as appropriate.

 3. Actions with rationale will be recorded in the child’s paper class register and also on CPOMS.
 Parents are responsible for keeping the school informed about any absence of their child from school.
 The school must report all absences to the Department for Education and a permanent record is maintained for each child.

 For greater detail please see our Attendance Policy below.